Skip to main content

 Model Normalization

 Converts model references to the standard provider/model format.
-ChatOpenAI("gpt-4o") becomes openai/gpt-4o.
+ChatOpenAI("gpt-4o") becomes openai/gpt-4o — you can then update the model string to any current model such as openai/gpt-5-mini.

 Migration Report

 Generates a detailed report listing everything that was migrated and everything that needs manual review.
-No guesswork about what is left to do.
+No guesswork about what's left to do.

 What Migrates Automatically vs. Manually

-Not everything can be migrated automatically.
-Here is a realistic breakdown:
+Not everything migrates automatically.
+Here's a realistic breakdown:

 Automatic